République Française Inserm

 15 rue Hélène Brion – 75013 Paris

 By integrating cell biology, tissue engineering, advanced imaging, biomechanics and public health, the musculoskeletal community is uniting to reinvent how we prevent and treat rheumatism and musculoskeletal diseases.
-The ROAD to 2030 network invites participants to a one-day symposium which unites clinicians with biologists and epidemiologists and engineers to speed up discoveries that will revolutionize patient care by 2030.
+The ROAD to 2030 network invited participants to a one-day symposium which unites clinicians with biologists and epidemiologists and engineers to speed up discoveries that will revolutionize patient care by 2030.

->>>> Download the Program
+>>>> Download the final Program

 Organizing committee